 Before investing, you are advised to read the prospectus of the Oikocredit International Share Foundation (OISF) and any supplements, which can all be downloaded from the links opposite or requested in hard copy from our office.

 Legal status, compliance and prospectus

-The OISF is incorporated as a Foundation (registration number 41190347) under the laws of the Netherlands and functions as an administrative office (Stichting Administratiekantoor [STAK]) for the Oikocredit Ecumenical Development Co-operative Society U.A. (the Oikocredit International Co-operative) for the express purposes of issuing depository receipts (DRs).
+The OISF is incorporated as a Foundation (registration number 41190347) under the Laws of the Netherlands and functions as an administrative office (Stichting Administratiekantoor [STAK]) for the Oikocredit Ecumenical Development Co-operative Society U.A. (the Oikocredit International Co-operative) for the express purpose of issuing depository receipts (DRs).

 The prospectus is subsequently pass-ported to several EU member states (including the UK and Ireland) with formal notification of the approval of the prospectus by the Dutch AFM given to the UK Financial Conduct Authority (FCA).